 ‘Tis the season for higher spending and stressful shopping.
 According to the latest survey from Student Loan Hero, 41 percent of respondents rate their holiday shopping stress level a 7 or higher on a scale of 1 to 10.
 In fact, 40 percent of those with student debt have even thought about skipping a loan payment during the holidays.

 Part of that stress comes from the presence of student loan debt.
-Consumers with student loans are more likely to turn to other sources of debt, including credit cards, to help them pay for holiday spending — the survey showed they’re also more likely to try to save money by selling presents they receive or re-gifting items.
+Consumers with student loans are more likely to turn to other sources of debt, including credit cards and personal loans, to help them pay for holiday spending — the survey showed they’re also more likely to try to save money by selling presents they receive or re-gifting items.
 Additionally, many consumers, like last year, expect to carry their holiday debt into the new year.

 Here are some of the key takeaways from our survey on holiday spending and student loans.